adfinis/customer-center/README.md

 * docker + docker-compose
 * vault (https://www.vaultproject.io/downloads.html)

-To use the sysupport/timed part, clone the timed-backend repository on the same level as adsycc:
+To use the sysupport/timed part, clone the timed-backend repository on the same level as customer-center:

 ```shell
 git clone git@github.com:adfinis-sygroup/timed-backend.git